 Gwangju SBS Inkigayo Super Concert 2019 – The Lineup will be BTS, MOMOLAND and MORE!

-(COMING SOON) KoreaTravelEasy is going to offer ‘SBS Inkigayo Super Concert’ tickets with other fun activities/shuttle buses from Seoul!
-Stay Tuned!
+KoreaTravelEasy is now offering ‘SBS Inkigayo Super Concert’ tickets with other fun activities/shuttle buses from Seoul!
+Book NOW!

 In celebration of the ‘Gwangju 2019 FINA World Championship’, SBS Inkigayo has prepared this massive Super Concert with Gwangju City for all fans!